Learnable Kernel Density Estimation for Graphs and Its Application to Graph-Level Anomaly Detection: Theoretical Analysis

-This result (Proof in Appendix~\ref{app:proof_consistency_revised}) establishes that LGKDE converges to the true underlying graph density function $\ftrue$ as the number of samples increases.
-We further quantify the rate of convergence:

-\begin{theorem}[Convergence Rate] Under the conditions of Theorem \ref{thm:consistency_revised}, the Mean Integrated Squared Error (MISE) of LGKDE with optimal bandwidths $h^* \sim N^{-1/(4+\dint)}$ achieves:
+\begin{theorem}[Consistency of LGKDE] If the KDE bandwidths satisfy $\hkde \to 0$ and $N \hkde^{\dint} \to \infty$ as $N \to \infty$ for all $k=1,\dots,M$, then $\kdestimate \xrightarrow{p} \ftrue$ in $L_1$ norm. \end{theorem} This result (Proof in Appendix~\ref{app:proof_consistency_revised}) establishes that LGKDE converges to the true underlying graph density function $\ftrue$ as the number of samples increases.
+We further quantify the rate of convergence: \begin{theorem}[Convergence Rate] Under the conditions of Theorem \ref{thm:consistency_revised}, the Mean Integrated Squared Error (MISE) of LGKDE with optimal bandwidths $h^* \sim N^{-1/(4+\dint)}$ achieves:

-\end{theorem} Detailed proof and discussion in Appendix \ref{app:proof_convergence_rate_revised}.
-This rate matches the minimax optimal rate for nonparametric density estimation in $\dint$ dimensions, when utilizing the pairwise MMD distance for KDE, \textit{MISE} bounded to $O(N^{-0.8})$ for $\dint = 1$, demonstrating the statistical efficiency.
+\end{theorem} This rate matches the minimax optimal rate for nonparametric density estimation in $\dint$ dimensions, when utilizing the pairwise MMD distance for KDE, \textit{MISE} bounded to $O(N^{-0.8})$ for $\dint = 1$, demonstrating the statistical efficiency.
+Detailed proof and discussion in Appendix \ref{app:proof_convergence_rate_revised}.

 Robustness ensures that LGKDE's density estimate $\kdestimate$ is stable against small changes in input graphs.
 Furthermore, our proposed novel energy-based perturbation strategy and the density learning target are theoretically justified by the following robustness analysis.
 Detailed in Appendix~\ref{app:proof_robustness}, we introduce our three main results as follows.